ZhuoranWangCn/ZhuoranWangCn.github.io/_pages/about.md

   - /about.html
 ---

 Hi, My name is Zhuoran WANG (王卓然), I am now a Phd student at the Financial Technology Thrust, [Society Hub](https://soch.hkust-gz.edu.cn/), [the Hong Kong University of Science and Technology (Guangzhou)](https://www.hkust-gz.edu.cn/).
 My supervisor is Prof. [Ying ZHANG](https://sites.google.com/view/ying-zhang/home?authuser=0).
+Before that, I obtained a Bachelor's degree in Finance from [Nanjing Agricultural University](https://www.njau.edu.cn/) in June 2024.

 My research interests focus on *financial mathematics*, i.e., studying mathematical problems originating from finance, developing corresponding mathematical theories, and advancing mathematics while solving financial problems.
-Typical examples include applied probability, stochastic calculus and Malliavin analysis and their applications to derivatives pricing, financial risk management and machine learning algorithms.
+Typical examples include applied probability, stochastic calculus and their applications to derivatives pricing, financial risk management and machine learning algorithms.

 # 📝 Publications
 It will be updated as soon as the author has a published article.